AcuityPPM/APIs/README.md

 [Detailed Documentation](https://github.com/AcuityPPM/APIs/blob/main/issues.md)

 ## Support
 At the moment, we have covered some parts of the API.
-It is also possible that some columns are not in the response that you need, if you need more columns in the response then just let the `Acuity Support` know so they can add your columns in the future.
+It is also possible that some columns are not in the response that you need if you need more columns in the response then please reach out to `Acuity Support` (support@acuityppm.com) and will try and assist you.